 When it comes to using video for branding and outreach, you’d be hard-pressed to find a better platform than Facebook, and the numbers prove it.
 Sponsored content has been enjoying a straight uptrend over the past few years with massive increases.
-Between 2016 and 2017, views on branded content increased a staggering 258%, an impressive number that you should factor in for your strategy’s planning and decision making.
+Between 2016 and 2017, views on branded content increased a staggering 258%, an impressive number that you should factor in for your strategy’s planning and decision-making.

-There’s no denying that live videos in all platforms are progressively becoming an even more powerful asset when it comes to social video marketing, and yet I think most people are unaware of just how good they are in terms of generating engagement.
+There’s no denying that live videos on all platforms are progressively becoming an even more powerful asset when it comes to social video marketing, and yet I think most people are unaware of just how good they are in terms of generating engagement.
 Not only do people spend more time watching live videos (three times as much, to be precise) but they also manage to create as much as ten times the average amount of comments than regular Facebook video posts do.

 As it happens with the rest of the content online, mobile compatibility has long ceased to be an alternative and has become a necessity.
 Facebook video posts are no exception.
-People are five times more likely to watch your videos on Facebook using a smartphone, so placing a lot of emphasis on user-experience oriented design for mobile platforms is fundamental during your video making process to ensure they perform as best as possible.
+People are five times more likely to watch your videos on Facebook using a smartphone, so placing a lot of emphasis on user-experience-oriented design for mobile platforms is fundamental during your video-making process to ensure they perform as best as possible.

 Here’s a remarkable video marketing statistic for Facebook that few people are even aware of: as much as 85% are being watched with no sound.
 85% is a huge number!
-And while one can speculate as of the causes for this occurrence, I’m more interested in what we, marketers and content creators should extrapolate from it.
+And while one can speculate as to the causes for this occurrence, I’m more interested in what we, marketers and content creators should extrapolate from it.
 Given the high probability of your videos on Facebook being reproduced without sound, the need for effective visual storytelling and subtitles become fundamental pieces of the production process.

 After reading these helpful Facebook video post statistics, you’re probably bursting with ideas to make awesome Facebook videos.
 But just in case, let’s do a quick recap: